 The no’s include the people that I've met and worked with.
 The pleasure I’ve had being a mentor, guide or colleague at work.
-The expat friends and locals that we have enjoyed many hours (and glasses of wine) with.
+And in the social hours the expat friends and locals that we have enjoyed many hours (and glasses of wine) with.

-The beauty, tranquillity and accessibility of the many nearby islands.
+Added to the natural beauty, tranquillity and accessibility of the many nearby islands.
 The island hopping bangka trips.
 The ever-present banka (sometimes banca or pump-boat) is a canoe with outriggers for stability) and used as a ferry, for fishing and leisure.
-They vary significantly in size and luxury.
+They vary significantly in size, function and luxury.

-The diving and snorkelling and lazing around the well-appointed island resorts.
+The islands and banka's make for the ideal diving and snorkelling and lazing around the well-appointed island resorts.

-This is not always clear as it is seldom clarified.
+This is not always clear as the one name represents 4 totally separate entities.

 It’s a country with great unrealised potential.
 A “servant” nation with many people working as overseas foreign workers (OFW’s).
 Working all over the world.
 In the United States, the United Arab Emirates, Saudi Arabia, on cruise liners, merchant vessels as nurses, as domestic helpers, merchant seamen, beauticians or shop assistants.